aronwc/mlsm/papers/bogdanova12on/rwang33.md

 * The high-level features yield a lower accuracy (90% accuracy) on the PJ-NPS dataset than in the case of PJ-cybersex logs (94% accuracy).

 #Assumptions
+* Distinguishing cyberpedophiles is a harder task in case of cybersex logs than in case of the NPS data
+* The NPS logs misclassified with the high-level features are more similar to cyberdopephiles training data than the training data of the NPS corpus

 #Synthesis